Cream Cheese in Baked Spaghetti Ultimate Comfort Recipe

 Instructions

-• Prepare Meat Sauce: In a skillet over medium heat, sauté diced onion until translucent.
+- In a skillet, sauté diced onion in a little oil until soft.
 Add ground beef and cook until browned.
-Stir in minced garlic and Italian seasoning; cook for an additional minute.
-Pour in marinara sauce, season with salt and pepper, and let simmer for 5 minutes.
+Stir in garlic and Italian seasoning, then pour in marinara sauce.
+Simmer for 5–7 minutes.

-• Bake: Cover with aluminum foil and bake for 20 minutes.
-Remove foil and bake for an additional 10-15 minutes until cheese is bubbly and golden.
+- Cover with foil and bake at 350°F (175°C) for 20 minutes.
+Remove foil and bake another 10–15 minutes until bubbly and lightly browned.

 Notes